Ana Fernández / SEO

 • Podcasts

-• Educational reels
+• Educational Reels

 • Infographics

-Why is content marketing still essential?
+Why is content marketing still fundamental?

-People don't want to be sold to them.
+People don't want to be sold to.

 They want to understand.
-Compare.
-Deepen.
+To compare.
+To go deeper.

 And the brands that facilitate that process… end up selling more.